Cubified/3n2/README.md

    - All sorting is done with [quadsort](https://github.com/scandum/quadsort)
 - Tiny -- roughly 18kb when stripped
 - Full-buffered output -- all screen refreshes are done at once, meaning a choppy, line-by-line redraw is not possible
+- Column preview mode -- view the contents of a file or directory in a dedicated column
 - Dependency-free -- everything is accomplished with pure ANSI escape codes (no ncurses or similar)
 - Truecolor -- supports compiling with different color schemes, all of which take advantage of truecolor (16 million/RGB color) graphics support